datacentricdesign/id5415/collections/_id5415/5-2-assignment.md

 Now that we have installed Flask, let's implement a REST API that responds 'Hello, World!'.

-To do that, first we create a file `server.py` inside our `src` directory and insert the following Python code:
+To do that, we create a file `server.py` inside our `src` directory and insert the following Python code:

 ```python
 # import the class Flask from the flask package